Get £7,500 off your heat pump installation with the BUS grant

 An average hybrid heating system costs anywhere between £7,000–£15,000 and around £6,000 to have it installed.

+Aside from connecting to central heating systems, air source heat pump underfloor heating is another option.
+Air source heat pumps can also be used as heat pumps for flats.
 You may also decide to install a high temperature heat pump, which can reach temperatures between 60°C to 80°C, heating your home to levels comparable to a conventional gas boiler.

 How much do heat pumps cost?

-Water source£6,000 – £11,000£1,300–£1,700
+Water source £6,000 – £11,000£1,300–£1,700

 These are just approximate prices.
 Wondering about heat pump costs for your specific needs?
 Avoid the lengthy search for an installer by using GreenMatch.